allforthe64/Mogged/README.md

 <h1>Lifting Heavy Weights and Writing Lightweight Code</h1>
 <br>
 I am a huge gym rat.
-Something about going to the gym, racking up an absurd ammount of weight, and simply tring to lift it up and down speaks to me.
+Something about going to the gym, racking up an absurd ammount of weight and trying to lift it up and down speaks to me.
 But one thing I don't enjoy, is writing complex, heavy code.
 So I decided to learn ReactJS :p.
 I knew going in that React would allowing to write lighter, easier to read code and I had a brilliant idea: why not use the power of lightweight code to build a website about jacking heavy weights?
 And just like that, the Mogged
 Supplement Company was born.
 Read on to see how I combined two of my passions into one epic project:
 <br>